Topic Description :

 - Bronze Certificate for Completing 1000 Hours of Continuing

 - Education, Dental Society of the State of New York, 2003

 - Fellow, New York Academy of Dentistry, 1996

 - Fellow, Long Island Academy of Odontology, 2000

 - Fellow, International College of Dentists, 2009

 - Fellow, Pierre Fauchard Academy, 2009

 INDEX Conferences & Exhibitions Organisation Est is an ADA CERP Recognized Provider.
 ADA CERP is a service of the American Dental Association to assist dental professionals in identifying quality providers of continuing dental education.
 ADA CERP does not approve or endorse individual courses or instructors, nor does it imply acceptance of credit hours by boards of dentistry.
-INDEX Conferences & Exhibitions Organisation Est. designates this activity for continuing education credits on an hour for hour basis.
+INDEX Conferences & Exhibitions Organisation Est. designates this activity for 1 continuing education credits.